2023 Tee Ball Season

 Is Tee Ball the right level for my child?

 Guided by the Little League Tee Ball Program, KNLL Tee Ball is tailored for entry-level players.
-Designed to provide a safe and fun introduction to the fundamentals of baseball, players learn the basic concepts of catching, throwing, and hitting off a tee.
+Designed to provide a safe and fun introduction to the fundamentals of baseball & softball, players learn the basic concepts of catching, throwing, and hitting off a tee.
 There is no coach pitching in our Tee Ball division.

 How do I register for Tee Ball?

-Registration for Kirkland National Little League opens in November 2019.
-You can register at http://www.kirklandnational.com/registration.
-First you will need to login or create a new TeamSnap account.
-If you require additional instructions or assistance with registration please email email@example.com
+Our 2023 Spring registration for KNLL is planned to open in November 2022.
+Registration is completed online at https://www.kirklandnational.com/registration.
+You will need to login to your existing, or create a new, TeamSnap account.
+If you require additional instructions or assistance with registration, please email firstname.lastname@example.org

-T-Ball registration closes on March 08, 2020.
-After registration closes, teams will be formed.
-You will be contacted by the Team Manager soon after to inform you which team your child is playing on and they will provide the schedule for practices and games.
+Tee Ball registration closes on March 20, 2023 then team rosters will be formed.
+Soon after, you will be contacted by the Team Manager to inform you which team your child is playing on along with other information (practice/game schedules, uniform colors, etc.).

 How long is the Tee Ball season?

-June 14 – last day of the season
+June – last day of the season TBA

 What is the schedule like?

-Practices are one hour long and held on Wednesdays at a local elementary school field or 132nd Square Park starting at either 5 or 6pm.
-Games are also one hour long and held each Sunday at Big Finn Hill Park starting at 1:00pm or 2:30pm.
-Towards the end of the season, instead of practice on Wednesday there will be games, likely at 132nd Square Park or Juanita Beach Park.
-Managers may request players to show up 10-15 minutes early on game days for warm-ups.
+Practices are one hour long and held on Wednesdays at local elementary school fields starting at either 5 or 6pm.
+Games are also one hour long and held each Sunday at Big Finn Hill Park or the Juanita Beach fields starting at 1:00pm or 2:30pm (To Be Confirmed).
+Towards the end of the season, we may have some Wednesday games instead of practice.
+Managers may request players to show up 10-20 minutes early on game days for warm-ups.

-At the T-Ball age level, Little League recommends limiting activities to 45-75 minutes.
+At the Tee Ball age level, Little League recommends limiting activities to 45-75 minutes.

-Please note: this schedule may require some slight adjustments depending on the following factors: field scheduling and availability, number of registrants and teams formed for T-Ball (Baseball / Softball).
+Please note: this schedule may require some slight adjustments depending on the following factors: field scheduling and availability, number of registrants and teams formed for Tee Ball (Baseball / Softball).

 Why are events scheduled for Sundays and Wednesdays?

-In the past, KNLL has provided consistency with the scheduled days for T-Ball and it resulted in positive feedback from the parents.
-This is pretty much the only level we can accomplish this, as scheduling becomes a bit more complex in the upper divisions.
+In the past, KNLL has provided consistency with the scheduled days for Tee Ball and it resulted in positive feedback from the parents.
+Tee Ball is essentially the only level we can accomplish this, as scheduling becomes a bit more complex in subsequent divisions.

 One of the challenges we face with scheduling is field availability.
-Traditionally, KNLL does not regularly schedule events for levels above T-Ball to occur on Sundays, so for the past 2 years we decided to take advantage of that availability and schedule T-Ball games to occur at Big Finn Hill Park on Sundays.
-Big Finn Hill Park provides a great atmosphere for games, and the T-Ball players get excited to play on the same fields that the big kids play on.
-Wednesday was selected as the other T-Ball event day, more simply, because it is in the middle of the week, so the days off are spaced out equally.
+Traditionally, KNLL does not regularly schedule games on Sundays, so Tee Ball has taken advantage of this extra field availability to schedule Tee Ball games to occur at Big Finn Hill Park on Sundays.
+Big Finn Hill Park provides a great atmosphere for games and the Tee Ball players get excited to play on the same fields that the big kids play on.
+Wednesday was selected as the other Tee Ball event day, more simply, because it is in the middle of the week, so the days off are spaced out equally.

 How are teams formed?

-In T-Ball we are targeting team sizes of 7-8 players.
-Small teams help keep the kids engaged because there is more chance to be involved in a play.
-Batting goes quicker since the lineup is small.
-We do not utilize catchers in T-Ball.
+In Tee Ball, we are targeting team sizes of 7-8 players.
+Small teams help keep the kids engaged because there are more opportunities to be involved in a play.
+Additionally, a smaller batting lineup helps ensure quicker transition for more innings on both offensive and defense.
+To further ensure player safety and save time during games, we do not field the catcher position in Tee Ball.

 KNLL is 100% run by volunteers – this includes Board Members, Umpires, Managers, Coaches, Scorekeepers, and more.
 We cannot successfully run the league without the help of our parents and other grown-ups – that’s you!

-If you have additional questions about registering or what is required of the different roles contact the Director of T-Ball – email@example.com
+If you have additional questions about registering or what is required of the different roles contact the Director of Tee Ball – firstname.lastname@example.org

 What is the difference between a Manager and Coach?

 The Manager “takes ownership” of the team as the Head Coach.
-They lead the practices (plans) and manage the game-day line-ups (requires more involvement, specifically in the higher divisions).
+They check-out and maintain the team's equipment, lead the practices (plans) and manage the game-day line-ups (requires more involvement, specifically in the higher divisions).
 Managers are also responsible for conducting correspondence with the league and disseminating information to the parents.
-They are also the main point of contact for the parents.
+They are also the main point of contact for the league and are responsible for the flow-down of information to their team's parents.

-In T-Ball there are many additional opportunities to help the team by registering as a “Volunteer”.
-Once you are an approved volunteer, you are then allowed to be on the field during practices to help with coaching activities (when help is requested by the Manager).
+In Tee Ball there are many additional opportunities to help the team by registering as a “Volunteer”.
+As stated above, all volunteers need to be approved prior to participating in activities with the players.
+Once approved, you may help during practices or in the dugout (when help is needed and/or requested by the Team Manager).

 Please visit the Rules Page for KNLL Local Rules - See Appendix C for playing rules specific to Tee Ball.